How Has Life Changed Post Section 377 for the LGBTQIA+ Community?

 “First step towards vanquishing enemies of prejudice and injustice has to be taken”, read the judgment.
 “We must get rid of prejudice and discrimination.
 Concept of constitutional morality creates responsibility of State to protect.
 Fidelity to constitutional morality must not be confused with popular sentiment.”

-But a year into the judgment, what has changed for the community on ground?
+But two years into the judgment, what has changed for the community on ground?

 “Basic things such as exclusion from livelihood sources other than begging and sex work, homelessness, lack of access to health care.
 These continue to be some basic things that plague the majority of people in our country but especially people from marginalised genders and sexuality.”Bittu, Member of the Community